artificial-intelligence-class/artificial-intelligence-class.github.io/homeworks_summer/hw4/reinforcement-learning.md

 Note that the _difference_ term is the same as in normal Q-learning, and _r_ is the experienced reward.

-By default, ApproximateQAgent uses the IdentityExtractor, which assigns a single feature to every (state,action) pair.
-With this feature extractor, your approximate Q-learning agent should work identically to PacmanQAgent.
+By default, `ApproximateQAgent` uses the IdentityExtractor, which assigns a single feature to every (state,action) pair.
+With this feature extractor, your approximate Q-learning agent should work identically to `PacmanQAgent`.
 You can test this with the following command:

 ```
 python pacman.py -p ApproximateQAgent -x 2000 -n 2010 -l smallGrid
 ```

-Important:ApproximateQAgent is a subclass of QLearningAgent, and it therefore shares several methods like getAction.
+Important:`ApproximateQAgent` is a subclass of QLearningAgent, and it therefore shares several methods like getAction.
 Make sure that your methods in QLearningAgent call getQValue instead of accessing Q-values directly, so that when you override getQValue in your approximate agent, the new approximate q-values are used to compute actions.

 Once you're confident that your approximate learner works correctly with the identity features, run your approximate Q-learning agent with our custom feature extractor, which can learn to win with ease: